sktguha/ide_integration/readme.txt

 What it does, in a nutshell , is that usually when you write code for sites as hackerearth,hackerrank, codechef in a desktop IDE, you need to copy paste the code into the online editor.
 So this extension limits up the process in such cases to a single keystroke

+Find it on the chrome web store at https://chrome.google.com/webstore/detail/ideintegrator-hackerrankh/npgognalpdpbnodicdmacdjahpejccjk

-After installing the extension follow these steps to use it or check out the video tutorial at http://youtu.be/OuC8s-5Ql-E
+After installing the extension(the folder IdeIntegrate is the unpacked chrome extension) follow these steps to use it or check out the video tutorial at http://youtu.be/OuC8s-5Ql-E

 1. Download the executable for windows(for other platforms see at step 5) from here https://github.com/sktguha/ide_integration/blob/master/ide.exe?raw=true
 2. Run the file ide.exe